SherG/sherrieg/content/blog/desantis-state-guard/index.md

 Once activated, you have to be ready to show up within a narrow time frame with all of your gear.

+### Capabilities vary between states

+The skillsets of state guards vary from state to state.
+For example, the Texas State Guard has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide some free clinics to the public.

+Those services included "primary medical care, dental care, and even free eye examinations and glasses."

+The VDF now has cybersecurity capabilities.

+Other state guards may have robust aviation capabilities.

+And so on.

 ### Supporting National Guard families

 The state guard also provides support services to spouses of National Guard troops deployed overseas.